xpfriend/pocci-image-taiga-back/README.md

 What's this ?
 -------------
-A docker image of [taiga-back](https://github.com/xpfriend/taiga-back).
+A docker image of [taiga-back](https://github.com/xpfriend/taiga-back) for Pocci.